 Is this really the best? (see pictures) Within a year, the caulking is showing the poor installation and needs to be redone since water is getting under the frames (see pictures)

-Review about: Window World Window Installation.
+Product or Service Mentioned: Window World Window Installation.

 Reason of review: Poor customer service.